tomato996/ICIA_NeuroABench/README.md

 ## 📚 Dataset

 The benchmark text data used in this project is provided in the xxx.json file.
+We also provide the processed video annotation files.
+If you need the original video resources, please obtain permission from Atlas[this link](https://www.neurosurgicalatlas.com/) and download the original videos.

 Please note: Benchmark images are not included in this repository.
 The benchmark images can be downloaded from [this link](https://example.com/download-link).